All Episodes

 We can't prove our contention that man-made global warming is happening, but we think it is, but we can't afford to wait.

-Twenty years is all we got.
+20 years is all we got.

-1984, it's twenty-four years later, right?
+1984, it's 24 years later, right?

-And they're still saying the same thing, and we just had the coldest April in 119 years.
+And we just had the coldest April in 119 years.

 The planet has not warmed in the last seven years.

-I mean, it's gonna get cooler.
+I mean, it's going to get cooler.

-And now this hurricane, pardon this volcano's blown up down there in Chile.
+And now this hurricane, pardon, this volcano's blown up down there in Chile.

 You ought to see the pictures.

-We're gonna post them.
+We're going to post them.

 Let me give you the caption to one of these pictures.

-And you go out there on your deck, and it's dark.
+And you go out there on your deck and it's dark.

-Crystal clear where we live, but way out over the ocean at high altitude is the most beautiful electrical Thunderstorm.
+Crystal clear where we live, but way out over the ocean at high altitude is the most beautiful electrical thunderstorm.

 And you just sit there in wonder and amazement.

-And you sip your adult beverage while sweating yourself silly, and it's a little breeze coming off the ocean, and it's just gorgeous.
+And you sip your adult beverage while sweating yourself silly and it's a little breeze coming off the ocean and it's just gorgeous.

 And you remember what your father told you about thunderstorms.